accetto/headless-drawing-g3/docker/xfce-freecad/README.md

 ***

 **Attention** The FreeCAD's AppImage size is about 800MB, so the download during image building can take some time.
-Don't interrupt the building process because of that.
-Also the application launch can take a few seconds, because the AppImage must be extracted.
+Don't interrupt the building process prematurely.
+Also the application launch can take a few seconds, because the AppImage must be extracted first.

 ***

 This repository contains resources for building Docker images based on [Ubuntu 20.04 LTS][docker-ubuntu] with [Xfce][xfce] desktop environment, [VNC][tigervnc]/[noVNC][novnc] servers for headless use and the free open-source 3D parametric modeler [FreeCAD][freecad].

 Because [FreeCAD] requires `OpenGL`, the Ubuntu package `mesa-utils` is always installed.
+The package includes also the OpenGL test application `glxgears`.

-All images can optionally include the web browsers [Chromium][chromium] or [Firefox][firefox] and also additional [Mesa3D][mesa3d] utilities and [VirtualGL][virtualgl] toolkit, supporting `OpenGL`, `OpenGL ES`, `WebGL` and other APIs for 3D graphics.
+All images can optionally include the web browsers [Chromium][chromium] or [Firefox][firefox] and also additional [Mesa3D][mesa3d] utilities and the [VirtualGL][virtualgl] toolkit, supporting `OpenGL`, `OpenGL ES`, `WebGL` and other APIs for 3D graphics.

-The images with additional [Mesa3D][mesa3d] utilities include also the OpenGL test applications `glxgears`, `es2gears`, `es2tri` and the OpenGL benchmark [glmark2][glmark2].
+The images with additional [Mesa3D][mesa3d] utilities include also the OpenGL test applications `es2gears`, `es2tri` and the OpenGL benchmark application [glmark2][glmark2].

 Please read more about the **OpenGL/WebGL/VirtualGL** support and hardware acceleration in this [readme][sibling-opengl-readme-full] file and this [discussion][sibling-discussion-supporting-opengl-and-using-hw-acceleration].